How Cost Efficient is Your Pet Door?

 1. First, of course, is how many pets have you got and how often do they go through the pet door?
 Three labs chasing out after squirrels all day long is different from an old cat that goes out a few times a day to potty.

-2. It’s not only the frequency but the intensity of usage.
+2. It's not only the frequency but the intensity of usage.
 Some dogs charge out; others are more sedate and cats are typically quite circumspect.
+Even the best dog doors sometimes can't hold up to multiple dogs!

 3. How much does the flap flex in use?
 Visualize a flap that's mounted 4 inches below a dogs shoulder and another flap that's mounted 2 inches above the same dogs shoulder.
 Which one flexes more in use?
 Of course!
 And that additional flexing will show up eventually in cracking or tearing across the top of the flap.
 So the height at which the flap is mounted matters a lot.